 The Canyons Endurance Runs by UTMB® starts in the historic gold-rush town of Auburn, birthplace of mountain ultras, located in the northern California foothills of the Sierra Nevada range.
-The Canyons Endurance Runs by UTMB is the 2024 UTMB World Series Americas Major.
-This race is also a qualifier for … MORE
+This race is a qualifier for the iconic UTMB World Series Finals and the Western States Endurance Run.
+In addition, the …

 Fresh from Lake Sonoma 50, I considered the Canyons 50K as the start of my training block for OCC (55K mountain race in the Swiss Alps in August).
 The Canyons … MORE